-We would be delighted to show you Lithuania's treasured port city, formerly known as Memel, on our Jewish Klaipeda Tour.
-Lithuania’s third largest city will captivate you with its tranquil lagoon, its white sand beaches, and its distinct German flavour.
+We will be delighted to show you Lithuania's treasured port city, formerly known as Memel, on our Jewish Klaipeda Tour.
+Lithuania’s third largest city will captivate you with its tranquil lagoon, the white sand beaches, and its distinct German flavour.

-Another eye-catching site is the educational vessel Meridian, offering a marine exposition and the means to learn all about Meridian’s structure, the gadgets used on the ship and its former voyages.
+Another eye-catching site is the educational vessel Meridian, offering a marine exposition and the means to learn all about Meridian’s structure, gadgets used on the ship and its former voyages.

-Embark on a journey both thrilling and relaxing through Klaipeda’s past and present with our Jewish Klaipeda Tour!
+Embark on a both thrilling and relaxing journey through Klaipeda’s past and present with our Jewish Klaipeda Tour!

 Strictly necessary cookies guarantee functions without which this website would not function as intended.
 As a result these cookies cannot be deactivated.
 These cookies are used exclusively by this website and are therefore first party cookies.
 This means that all information stored in the cookies will be returned to this website.

 Functional cookies enable this website to provide you with certain functions and to store information already provided (such as registered name or language selection) in order to offer you improved and more personalized functions.

 Performance cookies gather information on how a web page is used.
 We use them to better understand how our web pages are used in order to improve their appeal, content and functionality.

 Marketing / Third Party Cookies originate from external advertising companies (among others) and are used to gather information about the websites visited by you, in order to e.g. create targeted advertising for you.